 Apprenticeship at East Fork Farm

-OUR APPRENTICESHIP PROGRAM FOR THE 2018 FARMING SEASON
+NOW ACCEPTING APPLICATIONS FOR THE 2019 FARMING SEASON

 Farm apprentices are involved in all farm activities, including animal management, husbandry, butchering, fencing, pasture management, garden management, agri-tourism and vacation cottages.
 They work with us in the field and on the farm, five full days a week.